MohitGoel92/Written-Restaurant-Reviews-Analysis/README.md

 **Task: Restaurant reviews classification analysis**

-We have been tasked by a restaurant to produce a machine learning algorithm, that analyses their reviews.
+We have been tasked by a restaurant to produce a machine learning algorithm that analyses their reviews.
 These reviews have been posted on their feedback page and there are too many to manually sort.

 We will be using "Natural Language Processing" to analyse these customer reviews.